 Family Addiction Recovery: A Blog

 Prodependence is a new concept in addiction healthcare.
-It is intended to improve the ways we treat loved ones of addicts and other troubled people, offering them more dignity for their suffering than blame for the problem.
+It is intended to improve the ways we treat loved ones of people experiencing addiction and/or early recovery and other troubled people, offering them more dignity for their suffering than blame for the problem.
 With its attachment-focused view, prodependence pushes aside the flaws of the codependency model, which generally suggests that family members of addicts need to “detach with love” and if they don’t neither the family member nor the addict will change or grow.
 That advice typically leaves loved ones of addicts feeling confused and misunderstood rather than supported and validated.
 Prodependence approaches the matter differently, choosing to celebrate and value a caregiving loved one’s willingness to support and stay connected with an addicted family member, while promoting healing for the entire family.

 Codependency No More!
 How to Recover from Self-Love Deficit Disorder

 Ross Rosenberg has pioneered 15 principles that help his patients resolve their painful dysfunctional relationships patterns.

 Have you been stuck in multiple relationships that bring mostly conflict and almost no joy?
 If this is your pattern, you may be suffering from what Ross Rosenberg calls “Self-Love Deficit Disorder”.